how to draw a puppy

-For this puppy drawing, I used a set of General's Kimberly Drawing Pencils.
+For this puppy drawing, I used a set of General's Kimberly Drawing Pencils(this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 The set that I used contained 10 pencils, ranging from very soft to very hard.
 This is a great range to have for doing drawings.

 The particular pencil drawing set that I used had pencils ranging from 8B (very soft) to 4H (very hard).
 The set of 10 also included a handy eraser and a sharpener.